aleshaleksey/fansys23/skills.md

 Unlike intimidate this does not act as a charm effect.
 Like intimidate it should not be used on PCs.
 Persuasion can range from a systematic encroachment onto an entity's system of values and world view over many days of work, to a desperate plea thrown out in a "communicate" action.
 It can be used in or out of combat.

 - **Threshold**: Opposed roll vs Cha save.
 Snake eyes do NOT automatically fail this save.
 NB: The DM is encouraged to set their own thresholds, instead of using a save, but this is a guide in doing so.
-It is also advisable to put roleplaying ahead of using the persuade skill, and only engage it as a necessary abstraction.
   - **Basic Threshold Modifiers**:
-    - +24 if you or your request fundamentally contradicts the aims or values of the target.
+    - +16 if you or your request fundamentally contradicts the aims or values of the target.
-    - +16 if you or your request is utterly ridiculous or completely contradicts values of target.
+    - +12 if you or your request is utterly ridiculous or completely contradicts values of target.
     - +8 if you or your request puts the target at a disadvantage.
     - +4 if you or your request causes the target inconvenience.
     - -4 if you or your request seem likely to be advantageous to the target.